-You may take a depreciation deduction on machinery and equipment over its useful life-for example: tractors, trucks, harvesting equipment, and computers.
-Also, land improvements, such as bridges, culverts, and temporary roads, can also be depreciated.
-However, the land cannot be depreciated.
+You may take a depreciation deduction on machinery and equipment over its useful life, for example, tractors, trucks, harvesting equipment, and computers.
+Also, you can depreciate land improvements, such as bridges, culverts, and temporary roads.
+The land, however, cannot be depreciated.

-For timber business, a one-time first-year write-off of the purchase cost of the equipment, up to a set limit, is available if qualified (Section 179 expensing).
-In 2011, the maximum Section 179 expensing is \$500,000, subject to \$2 million phase-out and business taxable income limitations.
+For timber business, a one-time, first-year writeoff of the purchase cost of the equipment, up to a set limit, is available if the expenditure is qualified (Section 179 expensing).
+In 2011, the maximum Section 179 expensing was \$500,000, subject to a \$2 million phaseout and business taxable income limitations.
+In 2012, Section 179 expensing is limited to \$139,000 and the phaseout limit is \$560,000.

-A special temporary additional ("bonus") depreciation deduction may also be taken.
-In 2011, you may take bonus depreciation equal to 100% of the cost of qualified property placed in service in 2011.
+You may also take a special temporary additional (bonus) depreciation deduction.
+In 2011, you could take bonus depreciation equal to 100 percent of the cost of qualified property placed in service in 2011.
+The bonus depreciation rate is 50 percent for qualified property in 2012 (the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010).

-To qualify for the depreciation deduction, the property must: 1) be used in a business or held for the production of income; 2) have a determinable useful life longer than 1 year; and 3) wear out, decay, or get used up.
+To qualify for the depreciation deduction, the property must (1) be used in a business or held for the production of income; (2) have a determinable useful life that is longer than 1 year; and (3) wear out, decay, or get used up.

-In most cases, you may use accelerated depreciation methods (such as 200% or 150% declining balance with half-year convention) or elect to use a straight-line method.
-There is also a units-of-production method for land improvement such as logging roads.
+In most cases, you may use accelerated depreciation methods (such as a 200-percent or 150-percent declining balance with half-year convention) or elect to use a straight-line method.
+You can also use a units-of-production method for land improvement, such as logging roads.

-To qualify for Section 179 expensing, the property must be acquired by purchase.
-Your deduction is limited to the taxable income from your active business in the year, including wages; any excess over the limit may be carried to next year.
-If the total purchase price exceeds \$2 million for 2011, your deduction is reduced.
+To qualify for Section 179 expensing, you must acquire the property by purchase.
+Your deduction is limited to the taxable income from your active business in the year, including wages; any excess of more than the limit may be carried to the next year.
+If the total purchase price exceeds \$2 million for 2011 (\$560,000 for 2012), your deduction is reduced.

-Qualified properties for special ("bonus") depreciation generally are tangible properties with a recovery period of 20 years or less.
+Qualified properties for special (bonus) depreciation, in general, are tangible properties with a recovery period of 20 years or less.
 The original use of the property must begin with you.
 It must be new property.

-Depreciation deduction, including any Section 179 expensing and bonus depreciation, are claimed on Form 4562.
+Claim depreciation deduction, including any Section 179 expensing and bonus depreciation, on Form 4562.
 You must elect to use the Section 179 deductions on that form.
-You elect not to take the special bonus deprecation by attaching a statement to your return.
+Bonus depreciation is automatically assumed (even if you did not claim it) unless you make an election not to use it by attaching a statement to your return.

-You spent \$1,500 to purchase equipment with a 5-year useful life and used it 80% of the time in your timber business in 2011.
-You may elect to claim \$1,200 (80% of \$1,500) as a Section 179 deduction (subject to the business taxable income limit).
+You spent \$1,500 to purchase equipment with a 5-year useful life and used it 80 percent of the time in your timber business in 2012.
+You may elect to claim \$1,200 (80 percent of \$1,500) as a Section 179 deduction (subject to the business taxable income limit).

 Alternatively, you may use accelerated depreciation to deduct the \$1,200 over 5 years.
-You may deduct \$240 (20% of \$1,200) in the 1st year and \$480 (32% of \$1,200) in the $2^{nd}$ year (using the "200% declining balance" with "half-year" convention).
-Or, you may elect to use the straight-line method to claim a depreciation deduction of \$120 (10% of \$1,200) for the $1^{st}$ year and \$240 (20% of \$1,200) for the $2^{nd}$ year.
+You may deduct \$240 (20 percent of \$1,200) in the first year and \$480 (32 percent of \$1,200) in the second year (using the 200 percent declining balance with half-year convention).
+Or, you may elect to use the straight-line method to claim a depreciation deduction of \$120 (10 percent of \$1,200) for the first year and \$240 (20 percent of \$1,200) for the second year.

-If it's a new property, you may use the bonus depreciation to deduct it.
+If it is a new property, you may use the bonus depreciation to deduct it.